CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

         - cd
             - cd ..
                 - go to parent directory of current direcotry.
+        - ps
+            - The ps command provides a snapshot of currently running processes at the moment it is invoked.
+It does not update in real-time; you must run it again to see changes.
+        - top
+            - The top command provides a real-time, dynamic view of the system's processes.
+It updates the display continuously, allowing you to see process activity as it happens.
+        - Root Filesystem (/)
+            - The root filesystem is the primary filesystem that contains the top-level directories like /bin, /etc, /home, /usr, etc., which are essential for the system's functionality.

 - Types of OS
     1) Batch OS (Batch processing systems)